josselingautier/josselingautier.github.io/content/authors/admin/_index.md

 ---
 title: Josselin Gautier, PhD
 role: Researcher in vision science
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests covers the understanding of vision, from photons to the retinal and first cortical layers.
 interests:
   - Vision_science
   - eye_movements